zeek/zeek/examples/logs/index.rst

 IPv6), transport-layer ports, application-layer services ( - the
 ``service`` field is filled in as Bro determines a specific protocol to be in use, independent of the connection's ports), payload size, and more.
-See :bro:type:`Conn::Info` for a description of all fields.
+See :zeek:type:`Conn::Info` for a description of all fields.

 In addition to ``conn.log``, Bro generates many further logs by default, including: